-With the angry speech of Greta Thunberg in the UN Climate Action Summit and today’s worldwide Friday climate strike, sustainable fashion has never been more relevant than now.
-The former Vogue India editor, Bandana Tewari, has some excellent - and straightforward - advice for fashion lovers who are interested in not harming the environment.
+The former Vogue India editor, Bandana Tewari, has some excellent – and straightforward – advice for fashion lovers who are interested in not harming the environment.

 Tewari is considered one of India’s most expert authority on fashion.
 She’s a journalist, sustainable activist and member of the BOF500 (2016, 2017), the professional index of the most influential people shaping the fashion industry.
-She is a contributor to The Business of Fashion, a judge for the H&M Foundation’s Global Change Award and special advisor to Copenhagen Fashion Summit.
+She is also a contributor to The Business of Fashion, a judge for the H&M Foundation’s Global Change Award and special advisor to Copenhagen Fashion Summit.

 But instead of pointing the finger only to the fashion industry, Tewari puts the ball on each one’s field.
-She shows that there's more one can do than blame the system, the economy and world leaders.
+She shows that there’s more one can do than blame the system, the economy and world leaders.
 The journalist is a prominent activist for sustainability in fashion, as innovative eco-friendly materials.
-But she thinks that alone isn’t enough; her message to consumers is clear: buy less.
+However, she thinks that alone isn’t enough; her message to consumers is clear: buy less.